oscar-richardson-softwire/DevOps-Course-Starter/README.md

 ## Running the app in Docker

-It is also possible to run the app inside a Docker container.
+It is also possible to run the app inside a Docker container, allowing you to run the app inside a dedicated, reproducible environment that is isolated from your local machine.

 ### Running the app in a production container